East Franklinton Neighborhood, Columbus, OH

 Creative Community District Plan

-In the spring of 2011 at his State of the City address, Columbus Mayor Michael B. Coleman announced a new initiative, the Creative Community District Plan, to attract the creative class to the neighborhood of East Franklinton as a means of revitalizing this neighborhood near downtown.
-The planning NEXT team was hired as a part of a multi-disciplinary consulting team to lead the public involvement aspect of the planning process.
+East Franklinton has a proud, pioneer tradition that began with the first settlers of Columbus and continues today with the many dedicated community leaders who call Franklinton home.
+For decades, the neighborhood was in decay with high crime rates and disinvestment.
+In the spring of 2011, at his State of the City address, Columbus Mayor Michael B. Coleman announced a new initiative, the Creative Community District Plan, to attract the creative class to the East Franklinton neighborhood as a means of revitalizing this area near downtown.
+The planning NEXT team was hired by Goody Clancy as a part of a multi-disciplinary consulting team to lead the public involvement aspect of the planning process.

 The East Franklinton Creative Community District Plan involved several major components: public engagement to understand the values and interests of the community, as well as the arts community in growing a “creative district”; very detailed market studies to understand fully the residential, retail and office markets and their potential in this district; an urban design approach to ensure that reinvestment occurs in an organic fashion; and an implementation strategy that brings all parties together to jointly move forward on a common vision.